 4.2.2.3 ST 2110 for video (ST 2110-20 and ST-2110-22)

 Besides the RTP wrapper, another new thing about how uncompressed video is carried is that only the active part of the image, i.e. the pixels actually used, is sent.
-In contrast to the Serial Digital Interface (SDI) [35] [36], ancillary data in the vertical blanking interval is not transported.
+In contrast to SDI, ancillary data in the vertical blanking interval is not transported.

 Defined to support resolutions up to 32×32k pixels, ST 2110 is future-proof with regards to supporting coming high-resolution formats and specifications.
-Support for colour modes and colour depths are flexible and include High Dynamic Range (HDR).
+Support for colour modes and colour depths are flexible and include HDR.

 Editor’s Note: The TR should give some idea if packet losses for uncompressed video can happen and which QoS requirements are available / known for ST 2110

+4.2.2.4 ST 2110 for metadata (ST 2110-40 and ST-2110-41)

+SMPTE ST 2110-40 [51] provides a mechanism for carriage over IP of SMPTE ST 291 [52] metadata that has traditionally been carried in the VANC (Vertical ancillary data) space of an SDI multiplex.
+Because ST 2110-40 [51] supports all ST 291 [52] payloads it is convenient in systems where metadata is being converted between IP and SDI domains.
+However, it is also limited by the constraints of ST 291 [52] ANC packets.
+Typical applications for ancillary metadata are:

+- Carriage of timing markers for down-stream ad insertion.

+- Enforcement of Digital Rights Management (DRM) restrictions on specific programs and regions.

+- Carriage of audio metadata.

+Ad insertion timing and DRM is typically achieved via requests defined SCTE-104 [53].
+Audio metadata carriage over ST 291 [52] is defined in SMPTE ST 2020 [55].

+The SMPTE ST 2110-41 updated standard, to be published in 2022, is not based on ST 291 [52] but rather provides a new metadata transport that is relatively unconstrained in terms of functionality or bandwidth limitations.
+While existing applications like synchronized subtitles (closed captions) are in scope, audio metadata is expected to be one of the first applications to use ST 2110-41 [51].

+Immersive and personalized audio requires the conveyance of a document describing the audio elements in the stream.
+This is a departure from current practice where the audio stream configuration (monaural, stereophonic, multi-channel) is inferred from the number of audio channels.
+The Audio Definition Model [53] provides these metadata and is used in file-based immersive audio production today.
+Serial ADM [54] builds on ADM by providing a frame-based serialization method.
+A proposal was submitted to SMPTE to define a packing method for Serial ADM [54] in ST 2110-41 thus enabling the carriage of advanced audio bundles over IP infrastructure.
+While the repetition rates for Serial ADM [54] is not limited, it is expected that the video frame rate will be typically used.
+Using 50 fps, a typical multi-language use-case requires a bit rate of 8 Mbps.
+As the metadata is required to render the audio at the endpoint, the QoS requirements defined in AES67 [57] apply.

 4.2.3 Secure Reliable Transport (SRT)

 Secure Reliable Transport (SRT) [5] is an open-source media transport protocol that uses the UDP transport protocol.
 It has been presented to IETF as a potential candidate for standardisation.
 SRT provides connection and control, reliable transmission similar to TCP at the application layer.
 It supports packet recovery while maintaining low latency.
 SRT also supports encryption using AES.